On the Bombieri-Lang Conjecture over finitely generated fields

+The \emph{strong Bombieri-Lang conjecture} postulates that, for every variety $X$ of general type over a field $k$ finitely generated over $\mathbb{Q}$, there exists an open subset $U\subset X$ such that $U(K)$ is finite for every finitely generated extension $K/k$.
+The \emph{weak Bombieri-Lang conjecture} postulates that, for every positive dimensional variety $X$ of general type over a field $k$ finitely generated over $\mathbb{Q}$, the rational points $X(k)$ are not dense.
+Furthermore, Lang conjectured that every variety of general type $X$ over a field of characteristic $0$ contains an open subset $U\subset X$ such that every subvariety of $U$ is of general type, this statement is usually called \emph{geometric Lang conjecture}.

+We reduce the strong Bombieri-Lang conjecture to the case $k=\Q$.
+Assuming the geometric Lang conjecture, we reduce the weak Bombieri-Lang conjecture to $k=\mathbb{Q}$, too.

 In \cite{lan86}, Lang famously stated a series of conjectures centered around the scarcity of rational points of a variety of general type over fields finitely generated over $\Q$.
 Independently, Bombieri stated part of these conjectures.
+We study their reduction to number fields.

-Let us recall some definitions.
+In order to describe the conjectures, let us fix some conventions and recall some definitions.